 Was this really the “rip-off” Shepherd considered it to be?
 It’s important to consider that Shepherd was obsessed with people swiping his stuff.
-He would often rail against “night club” comics who he said were biting “material” he’d done on the air.
-Most of these alleged thieves went unnamed, but he had no problem taking swipes at Mort Sahl on the air.
-Check out this critique Shepherd did of Sahl’s memoir Heartland in The New York Times Book Review.
+He would often rail against “night club” comics who he believed were biting “material” he’d done on the air.
+Most of these alleged thieves went unnamed, but he had no problem taking swipes at Mort Sahl on the air, out an apparent believe that Sahl’s whole standup schtick was taken whole cloth from what he did on the radio.
+The similarities between Sahl and Shepherd are not obvious to the untrained ear, and Shepherd’s suspicions are closer to paranoia and jealousy than reality, but that didn’t prevent him from mocking Sahl at every opportunity.
+Check out this critique of Sahl’s memoir Heartland that Shepherd penned for The New York Times Book Review.
 It is drenched in so much vitriol and schadenfreude, you can almost see it dripping off the page.

-I’m sure there were comedians who ripped him off on occasion, but Shepherd had the habit of seeing himself everywhere.
+I’m sure there were comedians who ripped him off on occasion, but it’s difficult to separate the genuine thieves from the minor or nonexistent ones, because Shepherd had the habit of seeing himself everywhere.
 When he eulogized Jack Kerouac (a Shep fan and occasional pal) on the air in 1969, he insisted he was a character in On the Road, but if you can find him in that book you have a sharper eye than me (trust me, I tried).
-He even claimed to be the inspiration for the late radio man at the center of The Great Man–a film released in 1956, when Shepherd had been on the radio in New York for less than a year.
+He even claimed to be the inspiration for José Ferrer’s portrayal of the radio man at the center of The Great Man—a film released in 1956, when Shepherd had been on the radio in New York for less than a year.
 (Arthur Godfrey is the more likely target.)

 This paranoia pushed Shepherd into doing more work in other, more marketable media like TV, film, and books, eventually supplanting his radio career.
 Toward the end of his life, he even claimed that he was really a “classically trained actor” and radio was “just another gig” until opportunities in film and publishing came along, a claim virtually no one believed, save maybe himself.

 One other vital thing to know about Shepherd: He had a nasty habit of burning bridges.
 In the early 1960s, he often championed the work of Jules Feiffer and Paul Krassner, but by the end of the decade he was badmouthing both on the air, using their names as bywords for self-important intellectuals.
-He had kind words for Lenny Bruce (another fan, evidently) at the comic’s funeral, but was harsh on him in the documentary Lenny Bruce: Without Tears, going so far as to say his worldview could “lead to a new kind of Jew-burning” (!).
-He meant that Bruce’s attitude was a very us-vs.them, sensitives-vs.-squares mentality, but the use of such a loaded phrase implies Shepherd felt extreme contempt for him, or fear.
+He had kind words for Lenny Bruce (another fan of Shepherd’s from the overnight years, evidently) at the comic’s funeral, but was harsh on him in the documentary Lenny Bruce: Without Tears, going so far as to say his worldview could “lead to a new kind of Jew-burning” (!).
+He meant that Bruce’s attitude was a very us-vs.them, sensitives-vs.-squares mentality, but the use of such a loaded phrase implies Shepherd felt extreme contempt for, or fear of, the comic.

 My mind immediately began swirling: Was Bauhaus influenced by Shepherd?
 I did some furious googling, with nothing but dead ends, for obvious reasons (the band and the radioman were separated by an ocean and 20 years, for instance).
 It was then I realized that 1) I don’t really care what influenced Bauhaus, and I shouldn’t care just because Shepherd might be involved, and 2) I was now seeing the world exclusively through the filter of Shepherd.
 No matter what looked at, heard, or thought about, my brain connected it to him.

-Sadly, I think Shepherd himself came to see the world in the same way, but rather than seeing all the good things he helped create, he only saw other people get rich and famous on things he considered his.
+Sadly, I think Shepherd himself came to see the world in the same way, but rather than seeing all the good things he helped create, he only saw other people get rich and famous on work he made, and it poisoned his perceptions.